 Finally, make sure that you record your video conferences so that they can be referred back to later or shown to colleagues who weren't able to make the live meeting.
 This will save you so much hassle down the road!
 Rather than trying to explain every detail discussed to absentees, simply send them a link to the video and let them catch up on their own time.

 Fortunately, most video conference apps include a recording feature.
-But if your tool of choice doesn't, you can always use CloudApp's screen recording capabilities to capture every detail of your digital meetings and securely store them in the cloud for future access.
+But if your tool of choice doesn't, you can always use CloudApp's free screen recorder to capture every detail of your digital meetings and securely store them in the cloud for future access.

 Video Conferencing Best Practices